Be A Group Leader

 Selection Process & Timeline

-- Group Leader participation is reserved for graduates with passion for the NTA mission, deep knowledge of the curriculum, strong Functional Evaluation skills (NTP GLs), and a willingness to put student needs first.
+- Group Leader participation is reserved for graduates with passion for the NTA mission, deep knowledge of the curriculum, strong Functional Evaluation skills (NTP GLs for the NTP Program), and a willingness to put student needs first.

-- Selection of Group Leaders is solely at the discretion of each venue’s Lead Instructor (not the NTA).
+- Selection of Group Leaders is solely at the discretion of each venue’s Lead Instructor.
 Instructors may request an interview with potential Group Leaders and reserve the right to consult the NTP’s or NTC’s former instruction team.